Making Your Data Open: Preserve and Share

 Licensing Open Data

 Applying a license when depositing into a repository is an often neglected step.
-But without a license, no one knows how they can use the data and how they are expected to give credit for your hard work.
-Depending on the the data repository, there may be a default license.
-Be sure to check the license options and select an open license that suits how you want to share your data.
+But without a license, no one knows how they can use the data and how they are expected to give credit to your hard work.

 Choosing a License

 Different types of open licenses make sense for different aspects of open scholarship and data.
-Funding agencies and journals may require your data be made open, check whether they indicate a specific license be applied to your data.
+Funding agencies and journals may require your data be made open.
 If you are choosing you own licensing option, select the appropriate one based on how you want others to reuse your data.
-It may be helpful and is a good practice to include a rights statement within your dataset or in your readme file.
+It is a good practice to include a rights statement within your dataset or in your readme file.
 Here are two resources that can help you compare and select the appropriate data license for your work:

 Test Your Knowledge